President and CEO

 Board memberships: International Economic Development Council, Women’s Entrepreneurship Initiative, WorkSource Atlanta, Latin American Civic Association, Access to Capital for Entrepreneurs, Atlanta Technical College, Atlanta Emerging Markets

-Education: Virginia State University
+Education: Spelman College, Georgia State University (MBA)

 Superior Court of Fulton County

-A former prosecutor, Chief Judge Robert McBurney has served on the Fulton County Superior Court since 2012.
+A former prosecutor, Judge Robert McBurney has served on the Fulton County Superior Court since 2012.
 He also serves on the Georgia Commission on Family Violence, a group of community leaders, legislators, judges, and law enforcement officials dedicated to reducing and eventually eliminating domestic violence in Georgia.
 Prior to his tenure on the bench, McBurney worked for a decade as an assistant U.S. attorney in Atlanta and, before that, for three years as a Fulton County assistant district attorney.

 Education: Harvard College, Harvard Law School (JD)